Sibo-Ding/ECO395M-ML-Homeworks/Exercise 4/Exercise-4-Answer.md

 associated with *other vegetables*.
 ![](Exercise-4-Answer_files/figure-markdown_strict/plot%20network-1.png)

-## Association rules for grocery purchases
+## Image classification with neural networks

 See Jupyter Notebook